 calibrated (in this case) using the radiation field outside

-the speake's mouth. (c) The sum of the speech signal
+the speaker's mouth. (c) The sum of the speech signal

 and the broad band signal (including the effects of the resonances)

-goes from the microphone to the ADC.
+goes from the microphone to the analogue-digital converter.
 The speech signal is

 used to measure pitch and amplitude; then the harmonic components